You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 8. LinkedIn

-LinkedIn probably isn’t what comes to mind when you think about blogging software.
+LinkedIn probably doesn’t come to mind when you think about blogging software.
 You probably know LinkedIn primarily as a professional networking site or job site.

-But LinkedIn has the option to publish articles as well as posts (brief updates).
+However, LinkedIn has the option to publish articles and posts (brief updates).

-It’s worth a look if you want to blog for a professional audience, perhaps to gain recognition in your field while looking for new clients or a new employer.
+If you want to blog for a professional audience, perhaps to gain recognition in your field while looking for new clients or a new employer, it’s worth a look.

 To create an article, you simply use the “Write Article” option when creating an update.